What’s in a sopro email?

 Simple as that.
 Real rules used buy real people doing actual B2B prospecting for 100+ companies, for a living.
 The last time you responded to a cold email it could well have been us… think about that.

 Hopefully a useful read.
 Here’s an example we’re going out with to future London partners this week.
 It will definitely work.
-I’l publish some stats in the comments below next week.
+I’ll publish some stats in the comments below next week.

-SoPro are a London/UK based B2B Prospecting service provider.
+Sopro are a UK based B2B Prospecting service provider.
 (With a slick web portal.)

 I see us as quite a complimentary offering and a logical partner for *|COMPANY|* if you think it might work.
 So I thought I’d drop you a line to at least discuss it.
 We’re in London anyway so I was hoping to pop over whenever you have a few minutes over the next week or two… Is there a good time for a coffee?